sitaramc/gitolite-doc/docs/conf.md

 ----

 <span class="box-r">You might recall from the [basic
-administration](basic-admin) page that this file is part of the gitolite-admin repo.
+administration](basic-admin.md) page that this file is part of the gitolite-admin repo.
 You need to clone that repo, make and commit changes to this file, and push the commits back.</span>